If you are passionate about parenting and keen to do volunteer work, you can become a Telephone Support Worker

 Initial training is comprehensive: once trained and “on the line” Telephone Support Workers are given on-going support, monthly clinical supervision and professional development.

 Calls are taken in the office by trained staff during the day.
-After-hours calls are diverted to the TSW’s home by our call centre.
-TSW’s may also choose to work in the Parent Help office during week days.
+After-hours calls (weekdays from 6-9pm and weekends from 9am-9pm) are diverted to the TSW’s home by our call centre.

 Benefits of the role